bangrui001/Dynamic-Black-Litterman-Portfolio-Construction/README.md

   * **Rates Signal**: 1-month absolute change in 10-Year Treasury Yield (**GS10**).
   * **Credit Signal**: 1-month absolute change in the Baa Corporate Bond Yield Spread (**BAA10Y**).

-* **News Sentiment Signals**: Constructed from article-level sentiment classifications stored in `market_news_with_sentiment.csv`.
-Each observation contains a timestamp, referenced ticker symbols, a sentiment label (`positive`, `neutral`, `negative`), and a confidence score.
-These article-level signals are transformed into monthly asset-level predictors through a structured aggregation pipeline:
+* **News Sentiment Signals**: Built from article-level sentiment classifications generated on news articles fetched via the `Alpaca Market Data News API` and saved in `market_news_with_sentiment.csv`.
+Each record contains the article timestamp, associated ticker symbols, a sentiment label (positive, neutral, or negative), and a confidence score.
+These raw article-level signals are subsequently aggregated into monthly asset-level predictors through a structured feature engineering pipeline:

 * **Directional Encoding**: Each article is mapped into a signed sentiment strength

 $$